howonlee/Cantor-Time/readme.md

 (picture of normal random walk)

 Back out to a higher level of abstraction.
 Two significant patterns in the temporal structure of data were noted by Mandelbrot: the Noah Effect, which says that sudden discontinuous changes (grand floods) can occur in a lot of temporal processes, and the Joseph Effect, where temporal processes are stable for a while, but then are not.
 That sounds totally obvious, a bunch of baloney, but it is important to note that noticing these processes in action make it impossible to say that the temporal process you're talking about can be modelled with a normally distributed random walk (why?).
+These two effects are a distillation of the also-trivial statement, that it is not true that projects necessarily progress in a linear, smooth fashion.

 These two effects seem omnipresent in software project work.

-(examples here)
+(examples here, probably from Death March)

 Cantor Sets and Power Laws
 ====